RubyMetric/rawstr4c/README.md

  !
 Contributors  :  Nul None  <nul@none.org>
  !               |
  !
 Created On    : <2025-07-12>
  !
-Last Modified : <2025-07-21>
+Last Modified : <2025-07-22>
  ! ---------------------------------------------------------- -->

 # rawstr4c

-`rawstr4c`: raw strings for C  — frees you from the pain of manually escaping C strings and promotes you to a professional raw strings maintainer.
+rawstr4c - Raw strings for the C programming language

 <br>

-**The key innovation of rawstr4c is its use of a Markdown file to explicitly define raw strings inside code blocks — allowing you to fully leverage your editor’s syntax highlighting feature to beautifully render them!** After all, even languages with native raw strings or here-strings often lack proper highlighting.
+**The key innovation of `rawstr4c` is its use of a Markdown file to explicitly define raw strings inside code blocks — allowing you to fully leverage your editor’s syntax highlighting feature to beautifully render them!**

 <br>

 > [!NOTE]
-> `rawstr4c` was originally developed and now maintained as a subproject of [chsrc], which proudly benefits greatly from it.
+> `rawstr4c` was originally developed for [chsrc], and is now maintained as a subproject of it. [chsrc] benefits greatly from `rawstr4c`.

 <br>

 ## Why implemented in [Raku]?

-Because **Raku** is the **RAw string Kungfu Utility**!
+Because **Raku** is the **RAw strings Kungfu Utility**!

 `rawstr4c` has no module dependencies by design — just install [Rakudo] via your package manager and you're ready to go.
 Lightweight, hassle-free, and **a perfect excuse to explore Raku, the language you can have fun with**.